ADS

 #9 Compromised Sovereignty

 The sovereignty of Bangladesh under the regime of Sheikh Hasina, especially her later terms from 2009 onwards, has been a subject of criticism by her opponents and some analysts, both domestically and internationally.
 On Feb 25, 2009 an unthinkable incident shook the country.
 57 Army officers deputed to BDR were killed in the so-called mutiny.
-It did not take a long time for the defense analysts, both military and non-military, to relate the mass killing with the ensuing process of silencing the entire military barrack and its purposes.
+It did not take long for the defense analysts, both military and non-military, to relate the mass killing with the ensuing process of silencing the entire military barrack and its purposes.
 The implicit links to Indian agents could not be kept under the carpet during Sheikh Hasina regime.

 Seeing the success of the Indians in denting the sovereignty, the Chinese came with their loan-snags.
 Bangladesh got entangled in China’s Belt and Road Initiative (BRI) in a way that risks compromising long-term sovereignty by increasing infamous indebtedness to China.
 China too were a big supporter Sheikh Hasina’s regime was a big surprise to the nation.
 The establishments of Sheikh Hasina could not provide any respite to the citizens who fell victims of the civil war in Myanmar and saw many secret killings inside the secured Rohingya Refugee camps.